danielpinto8zz6/BikeSharing/README.md

 ------------

-*More detailed information about how to configure access to kubernetes or our vagrant image can't be found on reports folder, in `report.pdf`*
+*More detailed information about how to configure access to kubernetes or our vagrant box can be found on reports folder, in `report.pdf`*